LinusBorg/portal-vue/README.md

 # PortalVue

-> A Portal Component for Vuejs, to render DOM outside of a component, anywhere in the document.
+> A Portal Component for Vue 2, to render DOM outside of a component, anywhere in the document.

 <!-- markdownlint-disable MD033 -->
 <p style="tex-align: center">